 Michelle S. Ballan

 JOSH BIDER is an agent in the non-scripted television and branded lifestyle departments at WME.
 WME is an American talent and literary agency representing artists across all media platforms, including movies, television, music, theatre, digital and publishing.
 WME spans the nation and beyond, with offices in New York, Beverly Hills, Miami, Nashville, London and Sydney.
 Born and raised in LA, Josh now resides in Manhattan with his wife Natasha Louise King.
 He was elected to the Developmental Disabilities Services, Inc. board in January 2015, and to the Services for the UnderServed, Inc. board in January 2017.

 Amelia Wright Brewer

-AMELIA WRIGHT BREWER is a management professional with over 20 years of experience in marketing, sales, strategy, operations and product management.
-Her current position is Vice President in the Global Commercial Card Partnerships & Business Strategy Team at JP Morgan Chase.
+AMELIA WRIGHT BREWER is a management executive with over 20 years of experience in Sales Strategy, Marketing, Operations and Product Management.
+Mrs. Wright is currently the Executive Director at JPMorgan Chase-Wholesale Payments group, where she leads the Field Strategy Performance Management Team.
 Prior to joining JPMorgan Chase, Mrs. Wright was at American Express as the Director of Marketing, both in the Global Merchant Services Group and the Global Commercial Card Group.
-Before her time at American Express, Ms. Brewer assumed the role of Manager of Product Strategy and Development at PwC’s PRTM Management Consultants as well as Technical Sales Representative at Texas Instruments.
+Before her time at American Express, she was the Manager of Product Strategy and Development at PwC’s PRTM Management Consultants, as well as a Technical Sales Representative at Texas Instruments.
 Mrs. Wright has been recognized with esteemed awards including the 2015 JPMorgan Commercial Card Crown Signature Award and the 2019 Harlem Y Black Achievers in Industry Award.
 Mrs. Wright serves on the AIDS/Mental Health/Urgent Housing Affiliate Board, was appointed to the S:US, Inc. Board of Directors in 2019, and serves as Vice Chair of the Board in January 2021.

 Earl D. Brown